madkarmaa/cloudflare-new-email/README.md

-A simple utility script to add a new email forwarding rule to a Cloudflare-registered domain.
+> A simple utility script to add a new email forwarding rule to a Cloudflare-registered domain.

+## Installation ⚙️

 ### Get your API token

 Go to [your profile's API tokens tab](https://dash.cloudflare.com/profile/api-tokens) and click the **View** button for your **Global API Key**.

+> [!CAUTION]
+>
+> If you choose to save your token when running the script, make sure that the `.creds` file doesn't get shared!

-## Get your domain's zone ID
+### Get your domain's zone ID

 Go to [your profile's domains tab](https://dash.cloudflare.com), select your domain, scroll down the **Overview**'s tab and copy the **Zone ID**.